Give them a Second Chance

 Robert Louis Stevenson

 Strange Case of Dr Jekyll & Mr Hyde was a tad too predictable of course, which I admit isn't Stevenson's fault.
 He can't help it if everyone knows big spoilers for his story before we even turn a page.
-What he was responsible for though, is creating shallow characters we didn't spend long enough with to care for.
+What he was responsible for though, is creating characters we didn't spend long enough with to care for.
 For example, we only really got to know the eyepiece of the story, John Gabriel Utterson, in his lawyer capacity.
 And of course, Stevenson isn't an author who includes many females in his stories.
 Male-heavy stories are a bit... well, male-heavy.
 It was more than enough for me at the time, but I've decided it's too hasty to dismiss a great classic author on the basis of such a short story.
 So I'll try Kidnapped or Treasure Island.

 Truman Capote